Paracetamol, Codeine Phosphate Hemihydrate & Doxylamine Succinate

 - You have any of these conditions:

-- Lung problems, such as asthma or respiratory depression
+- Lung problems, such as asthma or respiratory depression; compromised respiratory function (due to emphysema, kyphoscoliosis or obesity)

 - G6PD deficiency, a human enzyme deficiency

-- Are under 18 and have undergone adenoidectomy and/or tonsillectomy
+- Are between 12-18 years and have undergone adenoidectomy and/or tonsillectomy

 - You drink large amounts of alcohol.